-James Shaw 'still processing' vote, Chlöe Swarbrick silent about challenge
+Shaw 'processing' vote, Swarbrick silent about challenge

 Nominations for the co-leader position are now reopened and will stay open for a week.
 Any Green Party member can put their name forward.
 Shaw indicated he was likely to run again.

 If only one name is put forward after a week, that person will face another vote to either confirm them as co-leader or reopen nominations.
-If there is more than one candidate, a leadership must be held within a month of nominations closing.
+If there is more than one candidate, a leadership vote must be held within a month of nominations closing.

 Party delegates vote for the leadership, but they have to take the temperature of the members in their respective branches first.